 Joana Miranda is a freelance illustrator and cartoon artist living in New York.
 Her work features clean lines, judicious use of color, and a mischievous yet gentle sense of humor.

 Since 2018, Joana’s cartoon art and illustrations have been published in national and international magazines.
 She has created designs, cartoons and illustrations for corporate clients in the USA and abroad, as well as custom illustrations for private clients.
-In 2019, a collection of her public art was featured on all 1800 LinkNYC kiosks across the five boroughs of New York City.
+In 2019 and 2022, two different collections of her public art were featured on all 1800 LinkNYC kiosks across the five boroughs of New York City.
 In addition, 18 of her whimsical illustrations are now part of a permanent exhibit at the FiberMax Museum of Discovery in Lubbock, TX as well as being featured in a digital sister exhibit at the BASF RTP (Research Triangle Park) Agricultural Visitor Center in Raleigh, NC.
-Currently, Joana in her 4th year of creating monthly illustrations for a financial periodical published in Tokyo.
+Currently, Joana in her 5th year of creating monthly illustrations for a financial periodical published in Tokyo.

 When Joana is not busy illustrating and cartooning, she enjoys people-watching, taking long walks in Central Park, sampling pastries at quiet cafes and binge-watching BBC baking shows with her husband.